PHILOSOPHIES 2018: ENVIRONMENT-WORLDS/THINGS/THINKABLES

 - Participants will be invited to incrementally contribute to the compilation of a CONCEPTUAL TOOLBOX in response to the essays discussed in Philosophies, in response to the guest lectures, general discussions, and ALSO in relation to your emerging research and literature review.
 The Conceptual Toolbox will generate a ‘glossary’ of key concepts that can be shared by all participants, as well as future participants in the course, and those who read the Blog.
 Some of this conceptual labour will be undertaken in small groups during the seminars in workshop sessions.

 - CONCLUSION TASK: Participants will be asked to create a CONCEPTUAL GUIDEBOOK.
 You are encouraged to frame your image and text responses throughout the seminar according to a theme that is relevant to your research.
 Add to your Conceptual Guidebook: 1. a title, 2. a contents page, 3. an introduction, 4. and responses based on a minimum of 6 Blog posts; 5.
 Conclusion: This is where you are invited to reflect on what you have achieved, and what discoveries you have made in Philosophies.
 You will have 15 minutes to present your Conceptual Guidebook at the Conclusion Module, you will be assigned a reviewer or ‘close reader’ from among your peers.
 As a point of reference see Masters level project examples: http://archandphil.wordpress.com/category/03_projects/ or else previous submissions in Philosophies at https://philosophiesresarc.net/category/conceptual-guide-books/ You will see here that a Conceptual Guidebook can be widely interpreted, but I encourage you to devise means to invite your reader into your work, to inspire them to interact with your guidebook.
 Take care to make sure there is a strong correspondence between images and text, and feel free to discuss your approach to your graphic approach in the introduction or the conclusion.
-Upload your ‘Conceptual Guidebook’ as a pdf under the category: ‘Conceptual Guidebook’ https://philosophiesresarc.net/category/conceptual-guide-books/
+DRAFT DUE FRIDAY 7 SEPTEMBER (send via email).
+FINAL REVISED SUBMISSION DUE FRIDAY 5 OCTOBER: For your final submission upload your ‘Conceptual Guidebook’ as a pdf under the category: ‘Conceptual Guidebook’ https://philosophiesresarc.net/category/conceptual-guide-books/

 - Peer-to-peer Responses: every Conceptual Guidebook will be assigned at least one reviewer from among your peers.
-Reviewers are asked to make a comment below the relevant blog post where the work has been uploaded.
-Reviewers are also encouraged to make comments and address questions to their peers following the presentation of work at the concluding module.
+Reviewers will make comments and address questions to their peers following the presentation of work at the concluding module.
+Reviewers are asked to make a comment below the relevant blog post where the work has been uploaded after it has been revised and resubmitted on 5 October 2018.

 GENERAL INSTRUCTIONS: HOW TO UPLOAD A BLOG POST